JieRen98/rlkit-pmoe/README.md

 # RLkit-PMOE
 Reinforcement learning framework and algorithms implemented in PyTorch.

-In addition, this repo includes the official implementation of Probabilistic Mixture-of-Experts (PMOE) on RLkit.
+<font color=#A52A2A>In addition, this repo includes the official implementation of Probabilistic Mixture-of-Experts (PMOE) based on [RLkit](https://github.com/vitchyr/rlkit).
 Package dependency is the same as the origin RLkit.
-Thanks to all the contributors of RLkit.
+Thanks to all the contributors of RLkit.</font>

 Implemented algorithms:
  - Probabilistic Mixture-of-Experts (PMOE)